zmap/zmap/README.md

 Installation
 ------------

-The latest stable release of ZMap is version 2.1.1 and supports Linux, Mac OS, and BSD.
+The latest stable release of ZMap is version 2.1.1 and supports Linux, macOS, and BSD.
 It can be installed through the built-in package managers on the following operating systems: